kalisio/feathers-import-export/README.md

 ```js
 transform: 'my-transform'
 ```
+## Hooks

+As mentionned before `feathers-import-export` relies on [feathers-s3](https://github.com/kalisio/feathers-s3), particularly on the methods [getObjectCommand](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#getobjectcommand-data-params) and [uploadFile](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#uploadfile-data-params) wich are used respectively by the `import` and `export` methods.
+Consequently, you have the flexibility to register hooks on these methods to incorporate additional processing steps.
+For instance, it might be practical to include a before hook on the `uploadFile` method to execute preprocessing on the entire file before transferring it to the storage, such as converting it to another file format.

-## Export hooks
+### Registering hooks

-The `export` method internally uses the [uploadFile method](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#uploadfile-data-params) exposed from the **S3 service**.
-In some cases it might be practical to add a **before hook** to perform specific processing.
-Indeed, it can allow to convert the data to an non a pivot format.
-Indeed, this can make it possible to carry out processing on the entire dataset unlike **Transformation** which applies to a chunk.

-You can register hooks by accessing the internal S3 service and assigning any hooks on the `uploadFile` method:
+Hooks can be registered by accessing the internal **S3 service**, as demonstrated below:

 ```js
 app.use('path-to-service', new Service(Object.assign(options, { app })))